 – Once the records are plotted, you can see the “Show Data” button at the bottom of the Map.

 – By clicking on the “Show Data” button, you will get the list of all the plotted records in the grid view.

 – Select the records for which you want to create appointments/tasks and click on the respective icons of a task/an appointment.

-- After creating the appointment/task for multiple records, you can see the created appointments/tasks in CRM by navigating to that Entity respectively.
+– After creating the appointment/task for multiple records, you can see the created appointments/tasks in CRM by navigating to that activity individually.

-This way you can do everything right from the map.
+This way the sales manager or the Dynamics 365 users with administrator rights can do everything right from the map.
 This comes in handy especially for your on-field sales reps as they can add notes, create appointments/tasks based on their meetings, etc. right from Dynamics CRM Map integration.

 All product and company names are trademarks™, registered® or copyright© trademarks of their respective holders.
 Use of them does not imply any affiliation with or endorsement by them.